H.R. 2729: Carnivals are Real Entertainment Act

 Department of Labor H-2B Program

-The bill specifically references 20 C.F.R.
-Part 655 as the regulatory framework that would govern this new visa category.
+The bill text explicitly names 20 C.F.R.
+Part 655 as the regulatory framework that would govern admission under the new category.

 Federal Register

-The bill requires DHS and the Department of Labor to publish proposed and final implementing rules in the Federal Register.
+The bill requires Homeland Security and Labor to publish proposed rules within 180 days and final rules within a year in the Federal Register.

 H.R.
 2729 Bill Text